IntelliTect/Coalesce/Coalesce2.0Changes.md

 * Namespace intellitect.webApi is now Coalesce.ModalHelpers
 * Generated API Controllers no longer have "Api" in the file name in order to better match the name of the class within.
 * <ModelName>ListUrl properties on generated ViewModels is now correctly camelCased.
+* BaseViewModel<T>:
+	* deleteCallbacks have been removed.
+	* customField1, 2, & 3 have been removed.
+	* isDataFromSaveLoaded has been changed to BaseViewModel<T>.coalesceConfig.loadResponseFromSaves
+	* afterLoadFromDto has been changed to BaseViewModel<T>.coalesceConfig.onLoadFromDto
+	* loadValidValues is gone, as are the other model-specific methods and collections of a similar nature.
+	* isSavingWithChildren is now named isThisOrChildSaving.
+	* reload has been removed - it was redundant with .load().
+	* changeIsExpanded is now named toggleIsExpanded, and no longer takes a parameter.
+	* changeIsEditing is now named toggleIsEditing, and no longer takes a parameter.
+	* isSelectedToggle is now named toggleIsSelected

 ## Deprications in Coalesce 2..0"